-CONCERT BAND
+MUS 209 CONCERT BAND

 Students will perform a wide variety of works for the wind band, ranging from orchestral transcriptions to modern wind ensemble works.
 Analysis of performances is also included.
 NOTE: No B tag is awarded for this course because students must complete two consecutive semesters (Fall/Spring only) of the course to receive the tag.
-Prerequisites: Audition required.
+Prerequisites: None.

-CONCERT BAND
+MUS 209 B CONCERT BAND

 Students will perform a wide variety of works for the wind band, ranging from orchestral transcriptions to modern wind ensemble works.
 Analysis of performances is also included.
 It is required to take this course for two consecutive semesters (Fall/Spring only) to be awarded the B tag.
-Prerequisites: Audition required.
+Prerequisites: None.

-INSTRUMENTAL ENSEMBLE
+MUS 210 INSTRUMENTAL ENSEMBLE